Using energy more efficiently is an essential part of the strategy to lower carbon emissions in the UK.

-Everyone has a role to play, whether as a consumer or in business.
+Everyone has a role to play, whether as a consumer or in the workplace.
 There will always be a demand for energy, but the way we use it, and the amount we use, needs to change.
 In most cases, it is possible to save energy and save money at the same time whilst still getting the same service, if not better (for example a warmer, more comfortable home).

-There are a variety of ways consumers can save money and energy at the same time via low cost measures:
+There are a variety of ways consumers can save money and energy at the same time via low-cost measures:

 - Purchase of more efficient vehicles offers significant fuel savings, which reduces costs as well as emissions.